Kimberly Caldwell: Recent projects

-Caldwell will be the host of a new MTV show called P. Diddy's Starmaker, set to premiere in January 2009 on MTV.
-Both male and female aspiring solo artists will compete against each other through weekly performances, and have the added challenge of living together.
-The show is produced by Mark Burnett and Sean "P. Diddy" Combs.

-On the 2009 New Year's Day edition of Deal or No Deal, Kimberly was a supporter for her hometown friend Tunde Oyeneyin, who ended up winning $110,000 in cash ($100,000 from Oyeneyin's case, $10,000 from a New Year's side game), and a car valued at $45,190.
+Caldwell hosted the television series, P. Diddy's Starmaker, that premiered in January 2009.
+On the 2009 New Year's Day edition of Deal or No Deal, Caldwell was a supporter of her hometown friend Tunde Oyeneyin.

-On May 21, 2009 Caldwell announced she had just signed a record deal with Vanguard Records and her debut album was due to hit stores sometime in 2010.
-Shortly after, Vanguard Records had entered into a joint venture with EMI Music Group.
-Therefore, Caldwell is now under both labels of Vanguard and Capitol Records.

-In December 2009, she released her first single "Mess of You" from her debut album which will be released through Vanguard/Capitol.

-On April 13, 2011 her debut album was released and it sold 3,000 copies its first week.

-In 2012, Caldwell is hosting the Oxygen Network series Best Ink.
+In 2012, Caldwell hosted the television series, Best Ink.

 Personal life

 In 2006 her first single "Who Will You Run To" was released.
 A song written by Diane Warren and originally recorded by the band Heart.
-This single was released on Story Road Records and was recorded at Radio Recorders Studios by Jordan Winsen and mixed by Chris Henry.
+This single was released on Story Road Records.

 In May 2008, Caldwell was asked out on a date by American Idol winner David Cook while on the red carpet before the show's seventh-season finale.
 Their relationship lasted until January 12, 2009, when rumors of a breakup with Cook were confirmed by Caldwell's rep, who stated in In Touch magazine: "Kimberly and David ended their relationship just before the holidays.
 The couple remain good friends and being very private people, appreciate their privacy at this time."

 Caldwell was featured on the August 25, 2010 episode of LA Ink, where she received a tattoo on her back of lyrics from her song "With You I Can".

 On June 18, 2011, Caldwell was crowned "Queen of Don't H8" at Nashville Pride, a title handed to her in honor of her work with the LGBT community.

 Caldwell got engaged to professional soccer player Jordan Harvey, having met him in Philadelphia when he played for the Philadelphia Union.
-They were married on December 31, 2014 in Palm Springs, California.
-Their daughter, Harlow Monroe Harvey, was born on October 7, 2015.
-Their second daughter, Houston Mae Harvey, was born on February 18, 2020.
+They were married on December 31, 2014, in Palm Springs, California.
+Their daughter was born on October 7, 2015.
+Their second daughter was born on February 18, 2020.